API Reference · v1

 List games

-Returns all NBA games for a given date, ordered by start time.
+Returns all games in a sport for a given date, ordered by start time.

 Query parameters